-Much of our day to day involves imagining how charities can do things differently, better, more simply.
-Whether it is helping people explore their differences on Brexit, supporting consumers to better navigate a tricky purchase, or exploring how we might get humanitarian aid into a war-torn country, we are passionate about using ingenuity and design to make a difference.
+Much of my day to day involves imagining how charities can do things differently, better, more simply.
+Whether it is helping people explore their differences on Brexit, supporting consumers to better navigate a tricky purchase, or exploring how we might get humanitarian aid into a war-torn country, I am fascinated about how ingenuity and design can deliver real change.

-We love the variety of our work, but there are always more things that can be done and here are 7 areas we are itching to redesign around the charity and not-for-profit sector (h/t to @IDEO who did an excellent similar piece on travel).
+I love the variety of my work, but there are always more things that can be done and here are 7 areas I am itching to redesign around the charity and not-for-profit sector (h/t to @IDEO who did an excellent similar piece on travel).

 1) The chugger and the late-night telephone call to your house asking for donations.